sophiemiddleton/pyfitter/py-fitter/README.md

 # The Momentum PDF Parameterizations

-* conversion e- signal (CE) is currently parameterized as a Gaussian, assuming their has been multiple scattering, energy losses and detector distortions
+* conversion e- signal (CE) is currently parameterized as a Crystal Ball, assuming there has been multiple scattering, energy losses and detector distortions.
-* decay in orbit (DIO) is currently parameterized using the work of Czernecki et al and the polynomial functional form derived in [REF]
+* decay in orbit (DIO) is currently parameterized using the work of Czernecki et al and the polynomial functional form derived in [Phys.
+Rev. D 94, 051301]
 * cosmic induced background is currently parameterized as a uniform distribution

-These distributions are all defined inside of the "mom_shapes" script.
-Each function is represented by a class.
+These distributions are all defined inside of the "Custom_PDF" script.
+This infrastructure needs to evolve as we develop more complexity.

 # The Time PDF Parameterizations

+* TODO

+# 2D fits

+* TODO

+# Resoluton and Efficency parameterizations

+* TODO

+# Systematics and Nusiance Parameters

 * TODO